 “This course will teach you how to create a Promotion Plan for your business.
 This method will help you 5x - 10x your sales results.
 Your business will be useless and fail if you don’t follow this specific process”.

-Don’t be exclusive with your marketing
+8. Be inclusive with your marketing

 One thing that marketing teaches, is to niche down.

 talk to someone specific in your marketing rather than trying to appeal to a mass market

 This is because if you try to appeal to everyone, your message will end up so watered down that it will appeal to no-one.